rtous/pti-ruben/REST_API/README.md

     ]});
 });
 ```
+You can see that passing a JSON document as a response is as simple as passing it as a parameter to the "res.json" method.

 Relaunch the server and open http://localhost:8080/students in your browser.

 Let's try also to call the server with curl: